Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Signature factors, cross sections, experiments and bounds.

-Further contribution to the discovery potential comes from the particle ID.
+Further contribution to the discovery potential comes from particle ID.
 Experiments with better ID gain since a smaller subset of events can be selected, and therefore stronger bounds on new physics contributions can be obtained.
-This can be accounted by the ratio of the strength over the upper bound on number of events: $\kappa^{i}_\nu / N^i$.
+This can be accounted by the ratio of the strength over the upper bound on the observed number of events: $\kappa^{i}_\nu / N^i$.
 Thus, MiniBooNE has observed 638 1-shower events while ND280 upper bound is about 150.
-That is, ND280 gains factor of 3, and its discovery potential becomes even slightly larger than the one of MiniBooNE.
+That is, ND280 gains factor of 3, and its discovery potential becomes even slightly higher than the one of MiniBooNE.
 Further improvements can be related to specific scenario and geometry of experiment.
-Thus, ND can gain in the decay scenarios because of smaller baseline.
-This is precisely the origin of upturns where the bound becomes stronger.
-To a large extend this enhancement is artificial and related to geometric suppression of number of the MB events.
-In upscattering scenarios sizes of detectors become important.
+Thus, ND280 can gain in the decay scenarios because of smaller baseline.
+This is precisely the origin of upturns (see below) where the bound becomes stronger.
+To a large extent this enhancement is artificial and related to geometric suppression of number of the MB events.
+In upscattering scenarios, sizes of detectors become important.
 Similarly, one can consider discovery potential of other experiments and searches.\\

-To summarize this section, we provide the salient information in \cref{tab:exp-overview}.
-In particular, the fourth row shows the upper bounds on the number of new physics events that will be confronted with theoretical predictions in \cref{sec:results}.
+For convenience, we summarize relevant parameters of the experiments under discussion in the \cref{tab:numbers}.
+We provide the salient information on analyses of data, signatures and the upper bounds on the number of new physics events in \cref{tab:exp-overview}.
+These bounds (see the fourth row) will be confronted with theoretical predictions in \cref{sec:results}.